 Social media is only growing in popularity, as both a platform for personal expression and a method for businesses to communicate with potential clients.

 But choosing the right platforms can be difficult as there are so many – and new ones popping up constantly.
-Do you simply just keep creating profiles on all platforms?
+Do you really need a profile on every new platform?

 We recommend starting with Facebook, Instagram, and Twitter – and making them shine.

-Your social media strategy will differ between platforms.
-But to get going, create your profiles, and focus on these social media tips across platforms:
+Your social media strategy will differ between platforms, but to start, create your profiles and then focus on these social media tips across platforms:

-- Check-in on Facebook for free advertising and use geotagging on Instagram to group all posts under one map-point.
-This means that people who stumble across your posts on Instagram will know exactly how to get to your restaurant.
+Check-in on Facebook for free advertising and use location tagging on Instagram to group all posts under one tag This means that people who stumble across your posts on Instagram will know exactly how to get to your restaurant.

-- Use unique hashtags on social media to track conversations.
-Unique hashtags are simply those hashtags you create, whereas niche hashtags are those that already exist.
+Use unique hashtags on social media to track conversations.
+Unique hashtags are simply those hashtags you create (i.e. #MondaysatMirasDiner), whereas niche hashtags are those that already exist (#foodporn).

 People are bombarded with emails and online messages via social media.
 Stand out from the competition and win over new diners by using an old-school marketing method like direct mail.

-For example, you could hand-write a postcard and send them to customers in the neighborhood of your restaurant, inviting them to a special event like a menu launch.
+For example, you could hand-write a postcard and send them to customers in the neighborhood, inviting them to a special event like a menu launch.
 Alternatively, you could try:

-- Printed versions of your menu that highlight the latest specials or signature dishes, to introduce them to new audiences
+Printed versions of your menu that highlight the latest specials or signature dishes.

 When you send out coupons, make sure there’s a unique code on them (e.g. SPRINGBOGO, COFFEE4LIFE, APPHOUR).
 If people come in with that specific code, you can track the discount within your POS and get a good idea of how successful the campaign was.